-Students must move out of residence within seven days of approval of the medical leave of absence.
-Students are not eligible to participate in student employment effective the date of approval of the medical leave of absence and for the duration of their medical leave.
+Students must move out of residence within three days of approval of the medical leave of absence.
+Students are not eligible to participate in student employment or activities nor visit the residence halls without prior approval effective the date of approval of the medical leave of absence and for the duration of their medical leave.